K-State graduation year: 2004

 What advice would you give someone interested in your field?

-Industrial engineers also work in many different fields, such as health care, supply chain management, logistics, and consulting.
+Do some research to ensure the manufacturing environment is right for you, plant tours are good to give a view into this line of work.
+Industrial engineers also work in many different fields, such as health care, supply chain management, logistics, and consulting, etc.